 Lucky she knew little about eviction laws.
 To need to move house often with one’s furniture is no mean feat and expensive.
 I forgot to warn her the usual policy is for the landlord to steal the enforced bond.
 In a retail lease they place you under duress, you cough up the 3 months bond and over priced rent then they wait hoping you make no money so they can make off with the bootie then re-let anyhow though these days the economy is poor!

 Violeta also discovered landlords don’t install picture rails or hooks as they think serfs are visually ignorant (most likely the landlord is).
 Good customer care in the rental market is rare, many services eg solicitors, tradesmen and renting require poor people, the intelligent (as they are on another planet) and the disempowered to maintain their delusions of grandeur, exceptions exist.
 Even Dr Charlie Theo the brain surgeon who has shopped with Holy Kitsch! has corporate bullies charging him high rents as hospitals are considered a good investment by investors hoping for an unhealthy population.
-In the UK and even USA hospitals are largely government funded or in USA also philanthropy.
+In the UK and even USA hospitals are largely government funded and in USA also philanthropy.

 Some political parties are bean counters and mistake a nation for a business rather than a community of people who in this century need Human Rights.
 We need an environment that is healthy.
 To rise above self interest yet all they do is give tax breaks for the rich.

-Some banks are bad here and cheat people as in Mexico.
+Some banks are bad here and cheat people as in Mexico or developing nations.
 The landlord forced me to increase a bank guarantee but ANZ were slippery and moved the money from another guarantee for the other store it was in the small print.
 I was in Mexico and the business account was healthy I did not notice they had not debited that money though I checked all debits as it was an omission and the guarantees were invisible.
 When I went to draw on the 2nd guarantee most of the funds were not there.
 It was the anti Holy Kitsch! brigade.
 The money had been shifted out like a robber to the other guarantee without my say so.

 Brief Review: Cocaine the movie: It's a sad movie, oh cute in parts like when the guy fixes his hair for the court, well poignant I guess, us the audience so scared for him, the people achingly poor yet striving for an education plus the usual stuff of growing up eg a musical instruments, they do not appear to have cell phones either!